madslaz/Burp_Suite_Certified_Practitioner/Deserialization.md

 // log in successfully
 }
 ```
  * Let's say an attacker modified the password attribute so that it contained the integer `0` instead of the expected string.
 As long as the stored password does not start with a number, the condition would always return `true`, enabling an authentication bypass.
-Note that this is only possible because
+Note that this is only possible because deserialization preserves the data type.
+If the code fetched the password from the request directly, the `0` would be converted to a string and the condition would evaluate to `false`.
+   * Note: in PHP 8 and later, the `0=="Example string"` comparison evaluates to `false` because strings are no longer implicitly converted to 0 during comparisons.
+As a result, this exploit is not possible on these versions of PHP.
+The behavior when comparing an alphanumeric string that starts with a number remains the same in PHP 8.
+As such, `5=="5 of something"` is still treats as `5==5`.
+* Be aware that when modifying data types in any serialized object format, it is important to remember to update any labels and length indicators in the serialized data too.
+Otherwise, the serialized object will be corrupted and will not be deserialized.
+* When working with binary formats, it is recommended to use `Hackvertor` extension, available in BApp.
+You can modify the serialized data as a string, and it will automatically update the binary data, adjusting the offsets accordingly.
+This can save you a lot of manual effort.

 #### Lab: Modifying Serialized Objects
 * Decoding the session token as Base64 results in `O:4:"User":2:{s:8:"username";s:6:"wiener";s:5:"admin";b:0;}`.
 Flipping 0 to 1 and then attaching the session token to the request to `GET /admin/delete?username=carlos` to delete Carlos.
 * I was able to identify the admin panel by refreshing my account page with the altered session token, and the option appeared.
 I could use match and replace to make this easier.

+#### Lab: Modifying Serialized Data Types
+-